AlexCue987/reveal.js/kotest.md

 When a change to code causes too many changes to tests, this may be a code smell.
 <br/>
 <br/>
-We might need to refactor the code, not change tests.
+We might need to refactor the code.

 ---